lwoodyiii/Azure-Exam-70-535/README.md

   - preview, and other media related services
 - design solutions that use file-based encoding or Azure Media Analytics
 ## Design for Operations (10-15%)
+### Design an application monitoring and alerting strategy
+- Determine the appropriate Microsoft products and services for monitoring applications on Azure;
+- define solutions for analyzing logs and enabling alerts using Azure Log Analytics;
+- define solutions for analyzing performance metrics and enabling alerts using Azure Monitor;
+- define a solution for monitoring applications and enabling alerts using Application Insights
+### Design a platform monitoring and alerting strategy
+- Determine the appropriate Microsoft products and services for monitoring Azure platform solutions;
+- define a monitoring solution using Azure Health, Azure Advisor, and Activity Log;
+- define a monitoring solution for Azure Networks using Log Analytics and Network Watcher service;
+- monitor security with Azure Security Center;
+- design TCP connections
+### Design an operations automation strategy
+- Determine when to use:
+  - Azure Automation,
+  - Chef,
+  - Puppet,
+  - PowerShell,
+  - Azure Automation (DSC),
+  - Event Grid,
+  - Azure Logic Apps
+- define a strategy for auto-scaling;
+- define a strategy for enabling periodic processes and tasks;
+- define an update management strategy